slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+> *"The boldest measures are the safest."
+-- Horatio Nelson*
 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."